Political views of J. K. Rowling

-Author J.K.
-Rowling reads from Harry Potter and the Philosopher's Stone at the 2010 Easter Egg Roll at the White House.
+J. K. Rowling reads from Harry Potter and the Philosopher's Stone at the 2010 Easter Egg Roll at the White House.

-The British author J. K. Rowling, writer of Harry Potter and other Wizarding World works, has garnered attention for her support of the Labour Party under Gordon Brown and her criticism of the party under Jeremy Corbyn and Keir Starmer, as well as her opposition to the US Republican Party under Donald Trump.
+The British author J. K. Rowling, the creator of Harry Potter and other Wizarding World works, has supported the Labour Party under Gordon Brown and criticised the party under Jeremy Corbyn and Keir Starmer.
+She has also opposed the American Republican Party under Donald Trump.
 She opposed Scottish independence in a 2014 referendum and Brexit during the 2016 referendum to leave the European Union.

 Since late 2019, Rowling has publicly voiced her opinions on transgender rights and related issues.
-Rowling has used language and expressed her views towards transgender people in a manner which has frequently been referred to as transphobic by LGBTQ rights organizations and some feminists, though other feminists have supported her.
+She has used language and expressed her views towards transgender people in a manner which has been referred to as transphobic by some LGBTQ rights organisations and feminists, although other feminists have supported her.

-Rowling has stated that her politics are left-leaning, liberal and fiercely anti-authoritarian, pointing to her literary works to demonstrate this.
+Rowling has stated that her politics are left-leaning, liberal and anti-authoritarian, pointing to her literary works to demonstrate this.
 She states that she is not an ideologue, distrusting ideologies, but is an idealist, believing in the human capacity for collaboration and mutual support.
 She holds that her political home is the pragmatic centre-left, where that is focused on dealing with economic disparity, championing social liberalism and equal rights.
-Whilst maintaining that she remains left of centre in her politics, she believes the left–right divide has been disrupted, and that the left in the West has adopted a form of identity politics that is fundamentally illiberal..
+Whilst maintaining that she remains left-of-centre in her politics, she believes the left–right divide has been disrupted, and that the political left in the Western world has adopted a form of identity politics that is fundamentally illiberal.

 Harry Potter

-Rowling's Harry Potter books engage with real-world political issues and ideologies, reflecting Rowling's own views.
-She said, "I wanted Harry to leave our world and find exactly the same problems in the wizarding world.”
+Rowling's Harry Potter novels engage with real-world political issues and ideologies, reflecting Rowling's own views.
+She said, "I wanted Harry to leave our world and find exactly the same problems in the wizarding world."
 The works explore a wide range of real world political issues which include: